Cloud-CV/evalai-cli/docs/basic-commands.md

 # Commands Overview

 The EvalAI CLI commands are designed with efficiency and convenience in mind.
-The design is easy to remember and remains the same throughout all the commands.
+The design is easy to remember and remains the same throughout package.

 EvalAI is invoked by typing `evalai` on the terminal.
 You can view the different sub-commands by using `evalai --help`

-The CLI is split into different sections or different subcommands.
+The CLI is split into multiple sections according to functionality.

 - Challenges: View the different challenges sorted by time and participated.